sameerkhule1/LocalizationApplication/README.md

 Communication range of the normal node in meters.

 • Node deployment
-As shown in Figure 29 (a), The ‘Node deployment’ drop-down menu has 2 options:
+The ‘Node deployment’ drop-down menu has 2 options:
 Pre-saved and Random.
 The ‘Pre-saved’ option deploys the normal nodes with respect to a pre-saved matrix in the code and the network size.
 There are 1000 pre-saved entries in that matrix.
 Since it is ‘saved’, the normal node deployment will be the same